-The paper builds on a 2016 paper published by the two researchers, in which they pooled together data from 13 studies they previously conducted on the enjoyment of leisure activities.
+The paper builds on a 2016 study published by the two researchers, in which they pooled together data from 13 previous studies conducted on the enjoyment of leisure activities.
 After analyzing all the results in parallel, the team concluded that scheduling leisure activities — ranging from a carwash, test-driving a car, and watching a fun video — had a “unique dampening effect” on their enjoyment.

 In one of the 13 studies, the authors gave students a hypothetical calendar consisting of classes and other activities.
 Some of the students were asked to schedule a frozen yogurt outing with friends, two days in advance, and add it to the calendar.
 The rest were asked to imagine they ran into a friend by chance and ended up going to the same frozen yogurt place — but spontaneously.
 Both groups were later asked to report how they felt about the situation.